N1gorena/CosaP/README.md

 -->Purpose: The database to load into the Ubuntu (or any really that run PHP) server for the program to get files from.

 ## Things To Do on startup
-1. Check that vm holding sql tables ifconfig address is correct in src code.
+1. Setup vm.
+2. Make sure GWT is installed in eclipse
-2. Setup classpath for SWT, JOML, JOGL.
+3. Setup classpath for SWT, JOML, JOGL.